Margate - Snug

 The educational profile of Margate - Snug exceeds national averages, with above-average qualification levels and academic performance metrics

-Margate-Snug has 29.3% of its residents aged 15 and above holding university degrees, compared to the SA3 area's 37.3%.
-This gap indicates potential for educational development and skill enhancement.
-Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (7.1%) and graduate diplomas (3.5%).
-Trade and technical skills are prominent, with 37.5% of residents aged 15 and above holding vocational credentials - advanced diplomas (11.2%) and certificates (26.3%).
+Educational qualifications in Margate show that 29.3% of residents aged 15 and above hold university degrees, compared to 37.3% in the SA3 area.
+This indicates a gap suggesting potential for educational development and skill enhancement.
+Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications at 7.1% and graduate diplomas at 3.5%.
+Vocational credentials are also prominent, with 37.5% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.2%) and certificates (26.3%).

-Educational participation is high, with 31.7% of residents currently enrolled in formal education.
-This includes 13.4% in primary education, 8.5% in secondary education, and 3.9% pursuing tertiary education.
-Margate-Snug's three schools have a combined enrollment of 890 students as of the reported date.
-The area demonstrates typical Australian school conditions (ICSEA: 1032) with balanced educational opportunities.
-All three schools focus exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents (10.1) fall below the regional average (16.5), suggesting some students may attend schools in adjacent areas.
+Educational participation is high, with 31.7% of residents currently enrolled in formal education, including 13.4% in primary education, 8.5% in secondary education, and 3.9% pursuing tertiary education.
+Margate's three schools have a combined enrollment of 890 students, operating under typical Australian school conditions (ICSEA: 1032) with balanced educational opportunities.
+These schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School places per 100 residents stand at 10.1, below the regional average of 16.5, suggesting some students may attend schools in nearby areas.

 Frequently Asked Questions - Education